roboconf/roboconf.github.io/en/user-guide-0.1/plugin-puppet.md

 * importComponent (only upon import add/remove: name of the corresponding component)
 * importAdded (value of the new import when one is added)
 * importRemoved (value of the removed import if applicable)
-* A list of all imports to be taken into account, for each components that we depend on (eg. in the Apache example, there will be a "tomcat" variable, which is a list of all the tomcats, and for each tomcat, a hash with its name + the values of (ip, portAJP)).
+* A list of all imports to be taken into account, for each components that we depend on (e.g. in the Apache example, there will be a "tomcat" variable, which is a list of all the tomcats, and for each tomcat, a hash with its name + the values of (ip, portAJP)).

 In our apache example, the module may look like the following: